colobot/colobot/README.txt

 Contact

-If you want to help in the project, please contact us on our IRC channel #colobot at pirc.pl or the forum on our website: http://colobot.cba.pl/forum (there is also an English board).
+If you want to help in the project, please contact us on our IRC channel #colobot at pirc.pl (Polish or English) or the forum on our website: http://colobot.info/forum (Polish only).
 We're in the process of moving to a new site and forum so not all information on our old site is up-to-date, but we're be done soon.